jpomykala/NotchPrompter/README.md

 <img width="1465" height="807" alt="screen-frame" src="https://github.com/user-attachments/assets/469d1c5e-8284-4762-959c-f4af294b0ff4" />

-## How to install?

-Head to [Releases](https://github.com/jpomykala/NotchPrompter/releases) and download zip file for the latest version.
-Unzip it and move **NotchPrompter.app** to your **Applications** folder.

 ## Contributing
 All contributions are welcome!
 Whether you're fixing bugs, improving the UI, or adding new features, your help is appreciated.

-## Sponsoring

-If you enjoy using NotchPrompter and find it useful, you can support the project.
-Your donation will help me cover the cost of an Apple Developer License, which is required to publish the app on AppStore.

-Thanks you all the donations!

 ## License
 This project is open-source and available under the MIT License.